TeamTopologies/Team-Shape-Templates/README.md

 Based on some of the ideas in the book _Team Topologies_ by Matthew Skelton [@matthewskelton](https://github.com/matthewskelton) and Manuel Pais [@manupaisable](https://github.com/manupaisable).

+> ✨ **For guidance on the principles behind the use of the Team Topologies team shape templates, see the article on [Team Interaction Modeling](https://teamtopologies.com/tim).** ✨

 > See [teamtopologies.com](https://teamtopologies.com/) for more details about Team Topologies.

 > Copyright © 2018-2021 [Team Topologies](https://teamtopologies.com/) - Licenced under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) ![CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/3.0/88x31.png)